 The short term traders can short the stocks on the next day of the pattern formation with a stop loss at the swing highs of the pattern with targets of lower support levels.

-These are the main candlestick chart patterns which you can consider to take your trading decisions.
+These are the main candlestick chart patterns explained which you can consider to take your trading decisions.

 Market moves can never be predicted accurately.
 But using these patterns gives an insight into the markets at least.